DeepEdge: A Deep Reinforcement Learning based Task Orchestrator for Edge Computing: Acknowledgment

 \begin{IEEEbiography} [{ }]{Baris Yamansavacilar} received his BS degree in Computer Engineering from Yildiz Technical University, Istanbul, in 2015.
 He received his MS degree in Computer Engineering from Bogazici University, Istanbul, in 2019.
 Currently, he is a PhD candidate and a research assistant in Computer Engineering Department at Bogazici University.
 His research interests include Edge Computing, Deep Reinforcement Learning, Mobile Networks, Software-Defined Networking, and Machine Learning.

 \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Ahmet C. Baktir} received his BS degree in Computer Science \& Engineering from Sabanci University, Istanbul, in 2012.
+\begin{IEEEbiography}[{ }]{Ahmet C. Baktir} received his BS degree in Computer Science\&Engineering from Sabanci University, Istanbul, in 2012.
 He received his MA degree in Management Information Systems from Bogazici University, Istanbul, in 2014.
-He is currently a PhD candidate and a research assistant in Computer Engineering in Bogazici University.
-His research interests include Software-Defined Networking, Edge Computing, internet of things and service-centric networks. \end{IEEEbiography}
+He received a PhD in Computer Engineering in Bogazici University.
+He is a researcher in Ericsson Turkey.
+His research interests include Edge Computing, network management and orchestration. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Cagatay Sonmez} received his BS degree in Computer Engineering from Dokuz Eylul University Izmir, in 2008.
 He received his MS and PhD degrees in Computer Engineering from Bogazici University, Istanbul, in 2012 and 2020.
 He has been working at Arcelik Electronics as a technical leader in R\&D Software Department, Istanbul since 2008.
 His research interests include design and performance evaluation of communication protocols, cloud computing, edge computing and IoT. \end{IEEEbiography}